top of page

 I can’t remember the last time I felt this happy on stage, not just because of the performance but that feeling you get when you are 15 years old and rocking out with your buds in a garage band.
 It is nice to know that this sense of wonder and excitement is still there and that we can bring that to our classical guitar playing and more so enjoy the experience with these wonderful friends who are amazing musicians.

-The concerts, recordings, tours, these things I think of.
+The concerts, recordings, tours, these are the things I think of.
 My leisure activities, sports and gigs are the least of my concerns.
 Will I heal?
 Will I be able to play the same way?
 I do not know but I am too busy to think about something I cannot figure out anyway and is out of my control.
 It does not even deserve my attention.

 What is next?
 I will be playing in Brazil in the summer and in a couple weeks conducting the premiere of my new piece for Jazz Ensemble.
 That feels like plenty to look forward too.